-The shifting boundary between ethical and unethical practices in Data Crawling is a sensitive issue.
-Deciding what is ethical in Data Crawling is quite subjective and debatable.
-Seeking ethical approval for Data Crawling becomes a legal requirement in some cases.
+The shifting boundary between ethical and unethical practices in data scraping and crawling is a sensitive issue.
+Deciding what is Data Crawling ethics is quite subjective and debatable.
+Seeking ethical approval for crawling data could be a legal requirement in certain cases.
 For instance, web users are unable to notice crawlers and other programs that automatically download their browsing information over internet.
 Despite that, it is being increasingly used by people from different fields including web users, creators of email spam lists and others looking for monetary gains from information.

 Ethical procedures can be set-up to assess suspicious and recurrent activities.
 In some cases, activities may not be harmful in a direct manner but they may lead to issues in the long run.
 In such a scenario, a set of guidelines or a code for professional conduct must be established to punish the offenders.

 Technology can either be a boon or bane depending upon its usage.
-There has been growing consensus that Data Crawling has created new moral problems that require great intellectual effort to solve.
-Data crawlers are now used by a wide section of service providers.
+There has been growing consensus that Data Scraping has created new moral problems that require great intellectual effort to solve.
+Web crawlers are now used by a wide section of service providers.
 As a result, a huge chunk of internet subscriber base is getting affected by it.
-Data crawlers are especially being used by academic researchers to track the web, companies to gain information about their customers and potential segments, and various others as well.
-However, Data Crawling has no direct benefits and may have possible commercial and other disadvantages to the owners of websites being crawled.
+Data scrapers are especially being used by academic researchers to track the web, companies to gain information about their customers and potential segments, and various others as well.
+However, web crawling has no direct benefits and may have possible commercial and other disadvantages to the owners of websites being crawled.

-Several Data Crawling operations can be controlled by programmers.
+Several crawler operations can be controlled by programmers.
 For instance, number of URLs visited per second can be controlled through programming.
 However, some aspects of web crawling cannot be handled by programmer.
 For instance, crawlers will be hindered by the network bandwidth affecting the speed of downloading web pages.

 Major concern by owners of websites is that web crawling may slow down the web server due to repeated requesting of web pages.
 It may even use up limited bandwidth.
 This is quite similar to attack by viruses.
 It is quite evident that increased utilization of a limited resource from a random source will result in deterioration in services.
 A server responding to such requests from random source may be slow to respond to other users leaving behind its primary objective of serving the genuine customers.